Last Updated on December 12, 2022 by Jim Ferri

 Despite it not being as large as many other zoos, the Lincoln Park Zoo is the second-most-popular attraction in the city after Navy Pier.
 Established in 1868, it’s the oldest public zoo in the U.S. Beautifully landscaped, it remains one of the last free-admission zoos in the U.S.

-As expected, you’ll see the typical lineup of animals in the 35-acre zoo – lions, apes, polar bears, etc. But don’t miss the Great Ape House – it’s one of the most significant collections of gorillas and chimpanzees in the world.
+Of course, at Lincoln Parks you’ll the typical lineup of animals in the 35-acre zoo – lions, apes, polar bears, etc. But don’t miss the Great Ape House – it’s one of the most significant collections of gorillas and chimpanzees in the world.

 You’ll also find that it’s the zoo’s setting in Lincoln Park that adds to its allure.
-Walkabout the park near the zoo, and you’ll enjoy a beautiful view of the city skyline reflecting in the lake, almost as if you were on an oasis.
+Walkabout the park near the zoo, and you’ll enjoy a beautiful view of the city skyline reflecting in the lake.
+All in all, it’s almost as if you are on an oasis.

 If You Go:

 Chicago, IL 60614-4757